vladfeigin/observability360/Readme.md

 ```

+In addition, there is need to config the eventstreams: ``diagnostics-eventstream``, ``operational-eventstream`` manually, please refer to the attahced image within the root folder called ``assets`` to a file called eventstream.png and config it as follows.

 #### 2.2.
 Deploy the application resources

 make sure that docker runtime is running (Docker-Desktop for windows/mac and docker-ce for ubuntu)